department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/military-sexual-trauma.md

 We provide free, confidential (private) counseling and treatment to male and female Veterans for both mental and physical health problems linked to MST.

 **Our services include:**
-- MST-related services at every VA medical center, with providers knowledgeable about treating the aftereffects of MST located at each facility
+- MST-related services at every VA medical center, with providers knowledgeable about treating the after effects of MST located at each facility
 - Specialized outpatient mental health services focused on sexual trauma at many VA locations
 - Counseling with professionals who are specially trained to treat conditions related to sexual trauma at Vet Centers across the country
 - Specialized MST treatment in a residential (live-in) or inpatient setting—including gender-specific programs—for Veterans who need more intensive care